TheAlgorithms/Python/README.md

 ### Description

-This repository contains all the algorithms implemented in Python Just copy search the repository for the algorithm you want to implement and use
+This repository contains algorithms implemented in Python Just search the repository for the algorithm(s) you want to use and copy them.
+You can also improve these algorithms or add new ones by creating pull requests.

 ### Requirements

 Requirements for the codes are [here](requirements.txt).
 Install requirements by:<br>

-Python 2
-<pre>pip install -r requirements.txt</pre>
-or
-<pre>python -m install -r requirements.txt </pre>

 Python 3

-<pre>pip3 install -r requirements.txt </pre>
+`pip3 install -r requirements.txt `

  or

-<pre>py -m install -r requirements.txt </pre>
+`py -m install -r requirements.txt `

 ### All algorithms implemented in Python (for education)